 Unit is not turning on or staying on.

 This could be caused by a number of issues including faulty wiring, overheating, faulty thermostat, clogged filter or an issue with the coils.
 Most of these issues are difficult to check for and need the assistance of an HVAC professional to correct.
 You can check the filter, and if comfortable enough with the functions of your unit, the coils for an issue.

 Evaporator coils are frozen.

 Frozen coils can be an indicator of other issues within the unit.
 Check to make sure that the filter has been changed recently and is not clogged with dust or dirt.
 Low refrigerant of blocked ductwork can also cause the coils to freeze up.
 If you are unable to find the root of the problem, one of our HVAC specialists would be happy to check out your unit and fix your issue.

-When the circuit breaker trips it is because more energy is being sent to the unit than what is safe.
-A circuit break works to prevent damage from a power surge that may be caused by faulty wiring, clogged filter or coils, or low refrigerant.
+When the circuit breaker trips, it is because more energy is being sent to the unit than what is safe.
+A circuit breaker works to prevent damage from a power surge that may be caused by faulty wiring, clogged filter or coils, or low refrigerant.

 The proper care and maintenance of your filter, coils, refrigerant, and wires is paramount to a properly functioning HVAC unit.
 Should something go awry, it is usually because of one or more of these sources.
-Filters are easy to change and should be done every one to three months to prevent problems.
-A maintenance plan that includes a multi-point inspection of your unit at least once a year can help reduce the risk of your unit from poorly functioning and extend the life of your unit.
+Filters are easy to change and should be changed every one to three months to prevent problems.
+A maintenance plan that includes a multi-point inspection of your unit, at least once a year, can help reduce the risk of your unit functioning poorly and extend the life of your unit.